Bulat-Ziganshin/EasyProtoBuf/README.md

 - the second version was reimplemented in C++, both to increase performance and to increase the potential contributors' audience
-- then, I realized that 80% of the archiver code (e.g. cmdline parsing) doesn't need C++ efficiency and rewrote this part in Lua to simplify the code and further increase the potential contributors' audience (the popularity of Haskell, C++ and Lua among programmers is at the proportion of 1:10:100)
+- then, I realized that 80% of the archiver code (e.g. cmdline parsing) doesn't need C++ efficiency and rewrote this part in Lua to simplify the code and further increase the potential contributors' audience (the popularity of Haskell, C++ and Lua among non-professional programmers is at the proportion of 1:10:100)
 - and, finally, I thought that the C++ part could be considered as a low-level core archiver library (AKA backend) while the scripting part is a client implementing concrete frontend (cmdline, UI) on the top of the core.
 The backend API provides only a few functions (e.g. compress and decompress) with LOTS of parameters.